heronsystems/OpenMACE/MATLAB/UMD_TaskGeneration/README.txt

   - Run updatePath.m to make sure all of the subroutines/data/external files are in your path
   - Run main_taskGeneration.m
+  - Wait until GPS origin is set before sending the datum
   - Once a simulation is complete, press any key to playback the video.

 For any questions regarding how to run this code please contact the UMD team: